minarainbow/minarainbow.github.io/_pages/about.md

 I am soon graduating with B.S. from [KAIST](http://kaist.ac.kr/en/) with a major in [Computer Science](https://cs.kaist.ac.kr/).
 Currently, I am working with [Juho Kim](https://juhokim.com/) as part of [KIXLAB](https://www.kixlab.org/).

-My research interest lies at the intersection of AI and Accessibility.
+My research interest lies at the intersection of *AI and Accessibility*.
 I am enthusiastic about creating opportunities for the underprivileged.
 I aim to build interactive systems that bridges the learning gap between people with and without disabilities.